Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

 The primary objective of generative models in materials science has traditionally been the generation of stable materials.
 However, in practice, researchers are often interested in specific materials that have to satisfy some well-defined properties and be experimentally reachable, even if they do not correspond to the most stable structures.
 For example, the synthesis of functional materials often involves strict constraints: the coordination number of metal centers can dictate optical properties, interatomic distances must be finely tuned to enable some catalytic mechanisms or provide mechanical properties, and the band gap must be adjusted to meet the requirements of optoelectronic applications.
-Incorporating mechanisms to control the generation process within such constrains is therefore essential to make these models more suitable to address actual properties.
+Incorporating mechanisms to control the generation process within such constraints is, therefore, essential to make these models more suitable to address desired properties.
 In the present work, we use guidance for this purpose.

-Guidance diffusion models aim to modify the reverse diffusion process so that a certain property $C$ is satisfied.
+Guidance methods for diffusion models~\cite{ho2021classifier,bansal2023universal,training-free-guidance} aim to modify the reverse diffusion process so that a certain property $C$ is satisfied at sampling time.
 From a Bayesian point of view, the score function is modified to incorporate the condition $C$, yielding:

-The score is approximated by the score network $\nabla_{z_t}\log q(z_t)$, and an estimate of $\nabla_{z_t}\log q(C|z_t)$ has to be approximated.
-Different methods have been explored to compute this approximation, and details about guidance for diffusion models are provided in SI~\ref{a:guidance}.
+The score is approximated by the score network $\nabla_{z_t}\log q(z_t)$, and an estimate of $\nabla_{z_t}\log q(C|z_t)$ must be approximated.
+Some details on guidance for diffusion models and methods to compute the approximation are provided in SI~3.